Omer-Nazir/File-PDF-Combiner/README.md

 ## Languages and Packages
 Python Language is used along with tkinter (Simple UI) and custom tkinter (Modern UI).
 Executable packaging are made through nuikta.
 ## Bugs
+### Modern UI
-Changing Windows Theme mode does not update treeview style
+1. Changing Windows Theme mode does not update treeview style
+2. Toplevel windows donot open in focus and their icons are changed to default custom tkinter icon
 # Licence
 Currently not Licenced
 # Download